-Since 2011, Michigan has experienced the second highest auto insurance rate increases of any state.
-Across the state's largest insurers, rates have risen an average 47%--almost double the national average of 25% and slightly less than the highest, 54% in Georgia.
+Since 2011, Michigan has experienced the second-highest auto insurance rate increases in the country.
+The state's largest insurers have raised rates by an average of 47% — almost double the national average of 25% and only slightly less Georgia's 54%.

-Why are rates increasing so much in Michigan?
-It may be due to the state's costly no-fault law.
+Why are rates increasing by so much in Michigan?
+The state's costly no-fault law is likely one key factor.
 Insurers generally raise rates when they see profits dwindling, which is usually attributed to heavy losses caused by frequent and severe claims.
-Not only are losses in Michigan among the highest in the country, they primarily stem from no-fault/PIP claims--even when compared to other no-fault states.
-If not for the huge PIP losses, it can be argued Michigan auto rates would not be increasing the way they are.

-The largest insurance companies in Michigan have raised rates an average 47% since 2011.
-Georgia was the only other state to experience higher rate hikes.
+The largest insurance companies in Michigan have raised car insurance rates by an average of 47% since 2011.
+Only Georgia experienced higher rate hikes.

-We investigated what was causing the high 114% combined loss rations within Michigan, and found that a major portion of losses were caused by PIP claims.
-Since 2011, 62% of all auto insurance losses in Michigan came from no-fault losses.
-That is significantly greater than the 18% no-fault losses usually take up in a state (13% excluding Michigan).
+When we looked into the causes of the high combined loss ratios in Michigan, we found that a major portion of those losses were caused by no-fault or "PIP" claims.
+Over the past decade, 62% of all auto insurance losses in Michigan were no-fault losses.
+That's significantly more than the 18% of total losses that no-fault losses account for in the average U.S. state.

 Why are Michigan's losses so much greater than everywhere else?
 It is likely driven by the fact Michigan PIP is unlimited.
 Unlimited limits leads to higher payouts thus higher losses.
 The states with minimum limits greater than $10,000 for the most part have the greatest losses when it comes to PIP.

-While liability and physical damage insurance have normal ratios, the average combined loss ratio for no-fault claims was 166% in Michigan.
+While liability and physical damage losses in Michigan are close to average, the combined loss ratio for no-fault claims was 166%.
 That is, insurers were losing 66% more from paying claims than they were earning revenue from writing PIP insurance.
-The 166% ratio is nearly double the 84.3% average ratio in other no-fault states.
-When the state has a particularly bad year, as it did in 2011, 2012 and 2013, their rate hikes generally follow that magnitude.
+The 166% ratio is nearly double the 84% average ratio in other no-fault states.
+When the state has a particularly bad year, as it did in 2011, 2012 and 2013, rate hikes grow even larger.

 *Until May 2017